 Both groups influence the organisation’s decisions, policies and priorities, sharing themes and concerns at Board level.

 To see what they’ve been up to this past year you can read the Dimensions Council Annual Report 2019.

 Working Together for Change

-We gather feedback from all our stakeholders in a number of ways:
+We gather feedback from all our stakeholders in a number of ways – for example: